 The gun in my hand will tell you the same"

-A comedy trope: John Doe is wrongly suspected of being a psycho and he ends up with a gun or other weapon in his hands.
-Then, he tries to explain himself while holding the weapon.
-As he makes hand gestures, he points it at the mob around him, which recoils in terror.
+A comedy trope: Alice is wrongly suspected of being a psycho and she ends up with a gun or other weapon in her hands.
+Then, she tries to explain herself while holding the weapon.
+As she makes hand gestures, she points it at the mob around her, which recoils in terror.

 - The Whammyburger scene in Falling Down.
 Subverted in that he is a psycho; Michael Douglas' character uses the opportunity to make a stand against the fifth or sixth trivial thing that has pissed him off that day.